FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 The following common objects are found with the **Keyrock** Identity Management database:

--   **User** - Any signed up user able to identify themselves with an eMail and password.
+-   **User** - Any signed-up user able to identify themselves with an eMail and password.
 Users can be assigned rights individually or as a group
 -   **Application** - Any securable FIWARE application consisting of a series of microservices
 -   **Organization** - A group of users who can be assigned a series of rights.
 Altering the rights of the organization effects the access of all users of that organization
--   **OrganizationRole** - Users can either be members or admins of an organization - Admins are able to add and remove users from their organization, members merely gain the roles and permissions of an organiation.
-This allows each organization to be responisible for their members and removes the need for a super-admin to administer all rights
+-   **OrganizationRole** - Users can either be members or admins of an organization - Admins are able to add and remove users from their organization, members merely gain the roles and permissions of an organization.
+This allows each organization to be responsible for their members and removes the need for a super-admin to administer all rights
 -   **Role** - A role is a descriptive bucket for a set of permissions.
 A role can be assigned to either a single user or an organization.
 A signed-in user gains all the permissions from all of their own roles plus all of the roles associated to their organization
 -   **Permission** - An ability to do something on a resource within the system

-Additionally two further non-human application objects can be secured within a FIWARE application:
+Additionally, two further non-human application objects can be secured within a FIWARE application:

 -   **IoTAgent** - a proxy between IoT Sensors and the Context Broker
 -   **PEPProxy** - a middleware for use between generic enablers challenging the rights of a user.